Leading the redesign of a legacy B2B2C platform that manages corporate cards and expenses.

 Submit transactions & expense reports for approval.

-View available credit on card.
+View available credit on his card(s).

 View urgent alerts and updates.